khalid-hussain/shaheen/chap10.md

 was possible for me to get Abu Abdullah to a decent level of civility.

-I am surprised how unaware I have been with the real situation and not only me – Abu Moosa, Al-Zeghel and Sultan Abul Hassan – were unaware of these conspiracies that were been hatched within the four walls of Al-Hamra.
+I am surprised how unaware I have been with the real situation and not only me – Abu Musa, Al-Zeghel and Sultan Abul Hassan – were unaware of these conspiracies that were been hatched within the four walls of Al-Hamra.
 The real ruler of Granada is not Abu Abdullah but it is those chiefs and elders who have already received the price of Granada from Ferdinand before these events.
-When Abu Abdullah announced the revolt, Abu Moosa was the only person in Al-Hamra who was loyal to Abul Hassan and now he lies in some dark cell.
+When Abu Abdullah announced the revolt, Abu Musa was the only person in Al-Hamra who was loyal to Abul Hassan and now he lies in some dark cell.

 In such circumstances, what am I to do?
-The spell of the organized power of the hypocrites could not even be broken by Abu Moosa's mesmerizing oration.
+The spell of the organized power of the hypocrites could not even be broken by Abu Musa's mesmerizing oration.
 And a slight interference from my part was not tolerated.
 I had only two options.
 One, to raise the slogan of treachery in front of Abu Abdullah and a packed audience and in return spend the rest of my life in a dingy cell of a